Congress of Roman Frontier Studies: 12. 1979 Stirling, UK

 The 12th Congress took place in Stirling in Scotland from 1–9 September 1979.
 The pre-Congress tour was on 1 September and took delegates from Carlisle in England to Stirling via Burnswark (Siege of Burnswark) and Birrens (Blatobulgium).
 There was a public lecture on 2 September by Kenneth St Joseph on 'Aerial Reconnaissance and the map of Roman Scotland' accompanied by an exhibition of photographs from Cambridge University.
-Visits during the congress included Dunsinane Hill, the Cleaven Dyke, Inchtuthil, Fendoch, Ardoch, Kaims Castle, the Gask Ridge, Cramond Roman Fort, the National Museum of Antiquities of Scotland in Edinburgh, Torwood Broch, the Hunterian Museum and Art Gallery, Stirling Museum, Meigle Sculptured Stone Museum, Tealing Souterrain, Carpow Roman Fort, Dundee City Museum and parts of the Antonine Wall including Rough Castle Fort, Croy Hill, Bar Hill and Bearsden Bath-house.
+Visits during the congress included Dunsinane Hill, the Cleaven Dyke, Inchtuthil, Fendoch, Ardoch, Kaims Castle, the Gask Ridge, Cramond Roman Fort, the National Museum of Antiquities of Scotland in Edinburgh, Torwood Broch, the Hunterian Museum and Art Gallery, Stirling Museum, Meigle Sculptured Stone Museum, Tealing Earth House, Carpow Roman Fort, Dundee City Museum and parts of the Antonine Wall including Rough Castle Fort, Croy Hill, Bar Hill and Bearsden Bath-house.
 The post-Congress tour ran from Stirling to Newcastle upon Tyne in England via Pennymuir Roman camps, Woden Law hillfort and High Rochester (Bremenium).

 Most papers at Congresses were organised geographically and were excavation reports.
 Seeking to counter-balance this trend, the organisers of the 1979 Congress invited specific colleagues to provide over-views of recent work in individual provinces.
 A handbook was prepared for the tours: David J. Breeze, Roman Scotland.
 A guide to the visible remains (Newcastle upon Tyne 1979), supplemented by David J. Breeze (ed), Roman Scotland.
 Some Recent Excavations (Edinburgh 1979).

 Over 150 archaeologists attended with 77 papers published in three volumes and three languages (English, German and French) in 1980, arranged by Roman province with a general section at the end.